isaacs/node-glob/README.md

 * `symlinks` A cache of known symbolic links.
 You may pass in a previously generated `symlinks` object to save `lstat` calls when resolving `**` matches.
+* `pathsep` The separator used in the pattern.
+Setting this to the literal character `\` will result in unexpected behavior when escaping literal glob characters.
 * `sync` DEPRECATED: use `glob.sync(pattern, opts)` instead.
 * `nounique` In some cases, brace-expanded patterns can result in the same file showing up multiple times in the result set.
 By default,